HomeAncient History

 painting of gods and titans in battle

-The Battle Between the Gods and the Titans by Joachim Wtewael in the Art Institute of Chicago
+The Battle Between the Gods and the Titans, by Joachim Wtewael.
+Source: Art Institute of Chicago

 Little Zeus grew up attended by nymphs and nursed by the fairy goat Amaltheia, who produced ambrosia and nectar, the food and drink of the deities.
 He married Metis, one of the Titan’s daughters and the goddess of prudence, who advised Zeus not to attack Cronus alone.
-Instead, she went to Cronus and convinced him to eat a magic herb that she claimed would make him unconquerable.
-The herb made him sick, and he vomited his other children; Hades, Poseidon, Hestia, Demeter, and Hera.
-They all joined Zeus and together they rose against their father.
+Instead, she tricked Cronus into eating a magic herb that she claimed would make him unconquerable.
+The herb made him sick and forced Cronus to vomit up his other children: Hades, Poseidon, Hestia, Demeter, and Hera.
+They all joined Zeus, and together, they rose against their father.
 Powerless to resist their combined strength, Cronus fled in terror.

-Several of the other Greek Titans did not give up their power so easily, however, and rose against the new gods and goddesses.
-Zeus freed his great-uncles from Tartarus, and after a mighty battle, the Olympians emerged victorious, and imprisoned the Titans in Tartarus instead.
-The Cyclopes built a beautiful palace for the new gods and goddesses atop the mountain of Olympus, and the famous Olympian Greek gods and goddesses of legend took up residence there to both aid and interfere in the affairs of mankind.
+Several of the other Titans fought the Olympians, and a great war known as the Titanomachy ensued.
+Zeus freed his great-uncles from Tartarus, and after a mighty battle, the Olympians emerged victorious and imprisoned the Titans in Tartarus instead.
+The Cyclopes built a beautiful palace for the new gods and goddesses atop the mountain of Olympus and they became the famous Olympian Greek gods and goddesses of the ancient world.